 Honestly, I’m not an especially bold person.
-Sometimes I struggle to stand up for my own beliefs or just to articulate my thoughts to other people in casual, friendly conversation.
+Sometimes I struggle to stand up for my beliefs or just to articulate my thoughts to other people in casual, friendly conversation.
 Oddly, though, I am rather daring when it comes to these sorts of declarations.
-It might be because I watched too many Richard Curtis movies at an impressionable age, but I’ve never had too big of a problem being a girl, standing in front of a boy, and asking him to love her.
+It might be because I watched too many Richard Curtis movies at an impressionable age, but I’ve never had too big of a problem being a girl standing in front of a boy and asking him to love her.

 Of course, because I live in the real world, my affections routinely went unreturned.
-I’ve experienced some truly mortifying rejections—like, back in high school, when I wrote a love letter to a guy and later stumbled across him and a friend reading the letter and laughing at what I’d written.
+I’ve experienced some truly mortifying rejections—like, back in high school, when I wrote a love letter to a guy and later stumbled upon him and a friend reading my letter…and laughing.
 I’ve also had plenty of unremarkable but still unequivocal rejections where a guy I liked told me he wanted to “just be friends” or that he wasn’t “ready for a relationship” or that he liked Jennifer Cooper and did not like me.

 But do you think I let any of these experiences get me down?
 Of course I did.
 At least for a little while.
 Getting rejected always sucks, right?
 But there can be freedom in rejection!
 Freedom from obsessing over a person who doesn’t reciprocate your feelings.